 Regardless of the fact if you use your instrument continuously or not.
 The benefits could still last you for a lifetime.
 The reason for these benefits is that musical training is known to have a significant and long-lasting impact on your brain, by helping to make new neural connections in your childhood that have everlasting effects and hence aid in compensating for any mental declines you may experience as you grow older

 Seattle is a city famous for its rich culture and is certainly a place where you can easily find Piano Lessons Seattle if you happen to be in the neighborhood.

 Following is a list of the many cognitive benefits you can gain from learning to play an instrument such as a Piano:

 Our ability to process auditory signals tends to slow down with age.
 However, research has shown that people who continue to play music all through their lives have been able to turn around the decline in their brain processing abilities, memory skills and even prevent inner ear hearing loss that comes with old age.

 Enhanced Mathematical Skills

-A research carried out by professors at Brown University discovered that specialized musical training greatly augmented students’ abilities at solving math problems and other math skills such as counting etc.
+Research carried out by professors at Brown University discovered that specialized musical training greatly augmented students’ abilities to solve math problems and other math skills such as counting etc.

 Better Language and Communication Skills